TUBAF-IFI-CHATBOT/chatmodels/README.md

 This repository contains a model file used by instances of the TUBAF-IFI-CHATBOT.

-The model file is periodically updated.
+The model file is periodically updated by the prompt engineers.
 It is always named `model.tar.gz`.

-The `production` directory contains a Dockerfile and configuartion files to build and run a dockerized Chatbot server.
+The `production` directory contains the docker, docker-compose and configuration files to build and run a dockerized Chatbot server.
-See the `production/Dockerfile` for build & run commands.
+See `production/README.md` for build & run commands.